 Yes, Corian® Quartz is nonporous and can be used in a kitchen.
 In fact, a lot of homeowners choose quartz over granite for food preparation areas.

-Corian® Quartz can also be used in other applications such as walls and vanity countertops.
+You can also use Corian® Quartz in other applications such as walls and vanity countertops.
 There are a wide range of edge treatments that can be applied to your quartz slab during fabrication.

 Is Corian® Quartz Hard to Care for?

-No. Actually, Corian® Quartz is very easy to maintain mainly due to its durability, nonporous, and chemical-resistant characteristics.
+It is very easy to maintain Corian® Quartz mainly due to its durability, nonporous, and chemical-resistant characteristics.
 Unlike granite, quartz doesn’t require any sealants or waxes in order to maintain its luster, color, and smooth surface.

 We do recommend to routinely clean your quartz with a damp cloth or paper towel.
 If needed, a small amount of non-bleach, non-abrasive cleaning can be used for those tougher stains.